ChadEstoupStreiff/NetworkClock/README.md

 ## Client application
 ### Command
 You can type in every format you need and the server will answer current time formated. see regex date formatting to know how to use.
+Sending "time", "get" or "default" will return default time formating of server.
 ### Config
 Edit server.config with parameters you need.
 ```